linaske/ModernDataAnalyticsProjectApp/README.md

 - **Procfile**: Contains commands that Heroku should execute to start and run the application.
 - **app.py**: Main Python file that contains the code for the application.
 - **data.csv**: Dataframe with predictions from our final model.
 Application reads this file and displays predictions.
+- **data_ref.csv**: Dataframe with reference values for average noise level.
+Application reads this file and displays reference.
 - **requirements.txt**: Specifies necessary dependencies so that the application can be installed and run on Heroku platform.